NathbuildsAi/n8n_portfolio/README.md

   "client@example.com"
 ];

-Replace with your real emails.
+Replace with your real email addresses.

 📂 Import the Workflow